mattsawyer77/javascript/README.md

 ## <a name='arrays'>Arrays</a>

-  - Use the literal syntax for array creation
+  - Use the literal syntax for array creation.
+This avoids unnecessary scope resolution to the global "Array" name and is more consise.

     ```javascript
     // bad